Designing quantum chemistry algorithms with just-in-time compilation

 They can be efficiently evaluated using recursive relations, documented in \cite{rys_quadrature}.
 But storing those values on the limited resources on GPU can be tricky, and several strategies will be discussed in Sec. \ref{sec:1t1q} and Sec. \ref{sec:1qnt}.
-The index set for enumerating the Guassian functions of a primitive shell is defined as
+The index set for enumerating the Gaussian functions of a primitive shell is defined as

 The \texttt{idx} function is defined differently in various quantum chemistry packages.
-One will need to double check the conventions to align the quantities in atomic basis, such as density matrix, molecular orbitals, and so on.
-We adopt the convention of reversed lexicographic order.
+We adopt reversed lexicographic order: for $l = 2$ (d shell), $\texttt{idx}(2,0,0) = 0$, $\texttt{idx}(1,1,0) = 1$, ..., $\texttt{idx}(0,0,2) = 5$.
+Note that other packages may adopt different orderings; the density matrix and orbital coefficients must be reordered accordingly.
 The indexing operation in general makes the memory access random and less efficient.